 The Farnborough Airshow is held over 7 days but only the last two days of the show are open to the general public.
 The first 5 days are open to trade aerospace professionals only.
 The event is used to demonstrate both civilian and military aircraft to potential customers and investors.
 It is also often the time when new developments are announced.

 A highlight of the Farnborough Airshow is the demonstrations flights and flying displays held each day of the show.
 The airfield has a tiered seated area positioned in an ideal location for viewing the flying display called The Grandstand.

-The public days of the Farnborough Airshow this year will be on 24th and 25th July 2010.
+The public days of the Farnborough Airshow this year will be on 19th - 20th July 2014.
 The show has five indoor exhibition halls with plenty to see and an outdoor aircraft static display.
 On the last two days some non-commercial items are added to the static and flying displays.